-John Hales, Global Knowledge instructor for Amazon Web Services (AWS), VMware, Software Defined Networking (SDN) and SoftLayer.
+By John Hales, Global Knowledge instructor for Amazon Web Services (AWS), Google Cloud Platform (GCP), IBM Cloud, VMware, and Software-Defined Networking (SDN).

-The survey was distributed globally, but this article focuses on the United States data and variations exist based on where you work, your years of experience and the type of company you work for, but this is still helpful in deciding where to spend your time and money in earning additional certifications.
+The survey was distributed globally, but this article focuses on the United States data.
+Salary variations exist based on where you work, your experience and the type of company you work for, but this information is still helpful in deciding where to spend your time and money in earning additional certifications.